Why Undergraduate Psychology Research Matters (And How It Helps Your Career)

-But according to Dana Hirn Mueller PhD, an experienced legal psychology researcher and professor at Concordia University, St. Paul, waiting that long to give students hands-on research experience is a missed opportunity.
+But according to Dana Hirn Mueller, PhD, an experienced legal psychology researcher and professor at Concordia University, St. Paul, waiting that long to give students hands-on research experience is a missed opportunity ty.

-So if you’re weighing your psychology program degree options but can’t seem to make a decision, here’s why you may want to rank programs that offer research opportunities higher on your list.
+You're weighing your psychology degree program, but can't seem to make a decision.
+Here's why you may want to rank programs that offer research opportunities higher on your list.

 CareersInPsychology.org had the pleasure of learning more about topics in the field from Dr. Dana Hirn Mueller, Assistant Professor of Psychology at Concordia University, St. Paul.
-As an experimental and legal psychologist, a great deal of her scholarship has focused on ways to integrate psychological research with legal practice.
-Additionally, her central research interests concentrate on improving psychology curriculum at the undergraduate level, promoting undergrad research, and teaching.
+As an experimental and legal psychologist, she has focused a great deal of her scholarship on ways to integrate psychological research with legal practice.
+Additionally, her central research interests concentrate on improving the psychology curriculum at the undergraduate level, promoting undergraduate research, and enhancing teaching methods.

 Conducting Your Own Research Hones Hard and Soft Skills Alike